8 Steps Of Growing Blackcurrants In Containers

-Consort fruits are smaller, but they have the same strong, distinctive flavour as the other fruits.
-The bushes produce for lengthy periods of time, with equally ripening fruits.
+Consort fruits are smaller but have the same strong, distinctive flavour as the other fruits.
+The bushes produce for lengthy periods with equally ripening fruits.
 The disease that affects white pine trees is resistant to ‘Consort.'

 5. Ben Sarek Blackcurrants

 The variety is mildew, cold, and leaf-curling midge resistance.
 You can grow the Ben Sarek Blackcurrants in any well-drained soil.
-Picking time is in July, you can process them by cooking, preserving, or juicing.
+The picking time is in July.
+You can process them by cooking, preserving, or juicing.

 6. Titania Blackcurrants

 This is a fast-growing plant that takes only three years to mature.
 It thrives in light soils with poor nitrogen levels.
 The berries are tasty and huge, and the plants produce a lot of fruit.
 White pine blister rust is not a problem for Tatiana.